pd3v/zeroone/README.md

 # wide

-__wide__ is a polyphonic instrument, multi-instrument, DSLish API for live coding music.
+__wide__ is a polyphonic instrument, multi-instrument, DSLish/API MIDI sequencer for live coding music.
 It sends midi messages to any stand-alone synthesiser or DAW.

 ### Dependencies